Research Team: Julie Witcover, Ph.D. (lead), Colin Murphy, Ph.D.

 UC Campus(es): UC Davis

-Problem Statement: Aviation is widely considered to be the most difficult transportation mode to decarbonize.
+Problem Statement: In general, with just about any type of power (hydrogen, electric, etc), substantial volumes of low-carbon liquid fuels are necessary.
+However, aviation is widely considered to be the most difficult transportation mode to decarbonize.
 Substantial projected increases in long-distance air travel this century mean it remains a growing problem for California’s climate goals.
-Several lower carbon aviation fuels have received ASTM certification at specified blends in jet fuel and been used in commercial use.
+Several lower carbon aviation fuels have received ASTM certification at specified blends in jet fuel and have been used in commercial use.
 Unusual among advanced biofuels, alternative aviation fuels have lined up investment, financing, and off-take agreements.
 In 2019, aviation fuels became eligible to earn Low Carbon Fuel Standard credits as an opt-in fuel.
 Interest from local governments and airports is surging.
-As California pushes to decarbonize transportation, how best to approach aviation fuels and harness the private sector interest without detracting from on-and off-road heavy duty sector decarbonization is paramount.
+It is currently being discussed what the long-term carbon budget should be for aviation.
+Moreover, as California pushes to decarbonize transportation, how best to approach aviation fuels and harness the private sector interest without detracting from on-and off-road heavy duty sector decarbonization is paramount.